taoeffect/empress/README.md

     openssl verify -verbose -CAfile roles/common/files/wildcard_ca.pem roles/common/files/wildcard_public_cert.crt

-#### Self-signed SSL certificate
+#### Self-signed TLS certificate

-Purchasing SSL certs, and wildcard certs specifically, can be a significant financial burden.
-It is possible to generate a self-signed SSL certificate (i.e. one that isn’t signed by a Certificate Authority) that is free of charge by nature.
+Purchasing TLS certs, and wildcard certs specifically, can be a significant financial burden.
+It is possible to generate a self-signed TLS certificate (i.e. one that isn’t signed by a Certificate Authority) that is free of charge by nature.
 However, since a self-signed cert has no CA chain that can confirm its authenticity, some services might behave erratically when using such a certificate.

-To create a self-signed SSL cert, run the following commands:
+To create a self-signed TLS cert, run the following commands:

     openssl req -nodes -newkey rsa:2048 -keyout roles/common/files/wildcard_private.key -out mycert.csr
     openssl x509 -req -days 365 -in mycert.csr -signkey roles/common/files/wildcard_private.key -out roles/common/files/wildcard_public_cert.crt